Glencolmcille: Culture

 Glencolmcille was home to the Dublin-born artist Kenneth King, whose works depict naval and merchant shipping, coastline and lighthouses.

 British composer Sir Arnold Bax made many extended visits there between 1904 and the early 1930s.
 Apparently, Bax composed much of his music and wrote many of his poems and stories while staying there.
-He describes the district and its villages, and the life of its inhabitants, in his autobiography Farewell My Youth.
+He describes the district and its villages, and the life of its inhabitants, in his autobiography Farewell My Youth:

-At one end of the little Glen Bay was a wilderness of tumbled black rocks, for some reason named Romantia (a particularly "gentle" – or fairy-haunted place, I was told in Dooey opposite), and upon this grim escarpment the breakers thundered and crashed, flinging up, as from a volcano, towering clouds of dazzling foam which would be hurled inland by the gale to put out the fires in the cottage hearths of Beefan and Garbhros.
-The savagery of the sea was at times nearly incredible.
-I have seen a continuous volume of foam sucked, as in a funnel, up the whole six-hundred-foot face of Glen Head, whilst with the wind north-west a like marvel would be visible on the opposite cliff.

-There were days when you had to lean hard up against the wind to keep your feet at all...
-Yet in that unearthly valley there always seemed to be a core of peace in the heart of the most ravening tempest.

-—Arnold Bax, Farewell My Youth

 There are a number of natural sites nearby, such as the Slieve League (Sliabh Liag) cliffs, The Silver Strand (An Tráigh Bhán) at Malin Beg (Málainn Bhig), and Glen Head (Cionn Ghlinne) itself.

 At the centre of one of the largest Gaeltacht areas, the district is known as the home of Oideas Gael, an Irish-language learning institute established in 1984 to promote the Irish language and culture.
 The district also has a petrol station, grocer, post office, folk village, woollen mill, hill walking and accommodation centre, restaurant, "village cafe" and two pubs (often with Irish fiddle music).

 Films shot on location in Glencolmcille include The Railway Station Man, 1992, starring Julie Christie, Donald Sutherland and John Lynch.